 Don’t be surprised to see people in Asia clearing the phlegm from their throat or nose in public places, but even then, keep your nasal noises to yourself as much as possible.
 Though you may see it happening doesn’t mean the average person likes it, especially around the dinner table.

 In Japan, Korea and other parts of Asia, people will wear a mask in public if they are sick so as not to infect others.
 This will carry over to them traveling to other parts of the world as well.
-Masks will also be common in cities with higher pollution levels.
+Air pollution masks will also be common in cities with higher pollution levels.

 Using your right hand